camping89/algobot-signal-trading/SETUP.md

 ```

-## Installation Methods
+## Installation

-### Method 1: Docker Development Setup (Recommended)
+### Docker Development Setup

-This method sets up the entire stack with one command, including databases.
+This method sets up the entire stack with one command, including all services and databases, following production-style deployment.

 #### 1. Start All Services
 ```bash